yala/OncoServe_Public/README.md

 # OncoServe

 ## Big Picture
+- OncoData preprocesses the images for training.
-OncoNet trains model using Pytorch to classify binary pathology categories.
+- OncoNet trains model using Pytorch to classify binary pathology categories.
-OncoServe should wrap the model in a server that allows it to return outputs in real time.
+- OncoServe should wrap the model in a server that allows it to return outputs in real time.

 ## Github
 https://github.com/clarali210/OncoServe

 Make sure Master branch is clean by creating separate branches and cross-checking merge requests.
 Test scripts should run before each push.
 This way we can have reliable version control to default back on.

+Make separate branch for v1.1 so it can be improved for production.

 ## Structure